ThirdAxisGames/NotaLog/README.md

 # NotaLog
-Unity Advanced Display Log System
+Unity Advanced Display Log System - Beta

 ## How to Use